cockpit-project/cockpit/doc/modules.md

 Not yet documented, some notes:

  * "version": informational only, checksums are used to compare modules
- * "description": a simple description
+ * "scripts": array of scripts to load for the module
- * "author": the module author
+ * "html": array of html snippets to load for the module ...
- ...